shipt/osmosis/README.md

 import { StoreProvider } from 'osmosis';
 ```

-`StoreProvider` takes two arguments, the first is an array of the `wrapperFunction`'s returned from `useContainer` and the second is the root component for your app.
+`StoreProvider` takes two arguments, the first is an array of the `wrapperFunction`'s returned from `setupStore` and the second is the root component for your app.
 It then returns the root component fully wrapped with in your state container context.

 In the wrapper function array order matters, so the more important state containers should be defined first.